gt-cs3220/gt-cs3220.github.io/project5.md

 **Due date**: **12/3/2021 (F) : 6 pm**

-This is a two-member group project.
+This is a two-member group project (10 pts)
-(10 pts)

-Note: If you are running out of the time for doing this project #5, you can skip running the code in the pynq board and perform only vitis simulation.
-Vitis simulation only will give you 8 poits out of 10 points.

 **Description**: